josenavas/metoo/doc/rest.md

 ## /system/plugins/all/types

 ### GET
-List of all registered types across all plugins.
+Registered types across all plugins.
 Query parameter ``format`` will specify the structure of the output format: ``list`` will be a flat list of type URIs and ``tree`` will be a JSON tree indicating the hierarchical relationship among the types.

 ## /system/plugins/:plugin/types

 ### GET
-List of registered types in the specified plugin.
+Registered types in the specified plugin.
+Query parameter ``format`` will specify the structure of the output format: ``list`` will be a flat list of type URIs and ``tree`` will be a JSON tree indicating the hierarchical relationship among the types.

 ## /system/plugins/:plugin/types/:type

 ### GET
 Info about the registered type, e.g., name, description, type class, etc.

+## /system/types
+Registered primitive and parameterized types.

+### GET
+List of registered types in the specified plugin.

 ## /studies